Boston Criminal Defense Lawyer | OUI, Domestic Violence, Clerk Hearings | Serpa Law Office

 Who Serpa Law Office Defends

-- For licensed professionals — physicians, attorneys, nurses, engineers, and financial advisors — the arraignment CORI entry triggers mandatory licensing board reporting before the case is resolved.
-A CWOF is treated as a conviction by most Massachusetts licensing boards regardless of its Massachusetts classification.
-The defense of a licensed professional’s criminal case begins with preventing the arraignment, not accepting a CWOF after it.
+Physicians, nurses, attorneys, educators, engineers, and financial and securities professionals answer to boards that ask about charges, not just convictions.
+The arraignment CORI entry can trigger mandatory licensing board reporting before the case is ever resolved, and a CWOF is treated as a conviction by most Massachusetts licensing boards regardless of its Massachusetts classification.
+The defense of a licensed professional’s criminal case therefore begins with preventing the arraignment, not with accepting a CWOF after it, and every step is sequenced around the client’s reporting obligations.
+See Criminal Defense for Licensed Professionals.

 What to Do Right Now: Guides for the First Hours